-|First Posted Dec 30, 2009|
+|First Posted: Dec 30, 2009|

-Bog Spavin in Horses
+Bog Spavin aka Serious Tarsitis in the Horse

 Bog Spavin is a swelling of the tibiotarsal joint of the horse's hock which, in itself, does not cause lameness.
 The joint becomes distended by excess synovial fluid and/or thickened synovial tissue bringing about a soft, fluctuant swelling on the front of the joint, as well as in the medial and lateral plantar pouches.
 Bog spavin is generally an indication of underlying pathology within the joint.